jhurray/Ladybug/README.md

 let jsonData = try forest.toData()
 ```

-Both functions will throw an exception if encoding fails.
+Both functions will throw an error if encoding fails.

 ## Mapping JSON Keys to Properties <a name="json-to-property"></a>